Incoming Student Resources

 When: After August 3

 **Note** Access to some buildings will be available right away, but access to certain facilities limited to enrolled students, such as the gym, will not begin until late September.
-Physical access to library facilities becomes available after August 3, but proxy access and remote access to electronic library resources will only become available to students after September 25.
+Physical access to library facilities becomes available after August 3, but proxy access and remote access to electronic library resources will only become available to students in late September.

 Who: All Students